mitre/fieldmanual/sphinx-docs/How-to-Build-Agents.md

 ## Lateral Movement Tracking

-Additionally, you may want to take advantage of CALDERA's lateral movement tracking capabilities.
-CALDERA's current implementation for tracking lateral movement depends on passing the ID of the Link spawning the agent as an argument to the agent's spawn command and upon the agent's check in, for this Link ID to be returned as part of the agent's profile.
+Additionally, you may want to take advantage of Caldera's lateral movement tracking capabilities.
+Caldera's current implementation for tracking lateral movement depends on passing the ID of the Link spawning the agent as an argument to the agent's spawn command and upon the agent's check in, for this Link ID to be returned as part of the agent's profile.
 The following section explains how lateral movement tracking has been enabled for the default agent,